 Photograph the Khon Phapheng waterfalls north of Stung Treng on the Laotian border, Khon Phapheng means “four thousand islands”.
 This impressive waterfall complex is home to some of the bravest fishermen on the Mekong river.
 Overnight at a resort in Stung Treng.

 Days 9 & 10 (Sept.
 24 & 25):

-Take a boat ride to visit the endangered Irrawaddy Dolphins near Kratie.
+We’ll explore Koh Trong Island, visiting the rice fields, orchards, and traditional village life.
+We’ll take a boat ride to visit the endangered Irrawaddy Dolphins near Kratie.
 About fifteen to twenty of these rare freshwater dolphins make their home on a beautiful stretch of the Mekong River near a small set of rapids.
 They make upward arches, breaking the surface of the water as they swim about the area.
 Overnight in Kratie.